IoanHadarean/CookBook-project/Readme.md

 ### Overview

-Relish is a website that is desi

-### What is this website for?

-BulletTravel is an imaginary travel agency website to attract customers that want to enjoy their holiday with their family.
-It offers a series of travel packages along with places that can be visited.
-Not only does it allow users to search for places to visit, but it also allows them to find accommodation, places to eat, tourist attractions and points of interest.
-The website also allows users to send emails for project requests via the contact form.

-### How does it work?
+Relish is a website that is designed for people who love cooking and would like to experience new things out.
+It has a clear and straight forward design that does not get in the way for people who want to access the website.
+It allows users to register to the website and create an account by following a defensive design approach (users can not register to the website if they do not meet the checks criteria).
+Relish is what the name reflects, a cooking website, meaning it contains a lot of valuable information in terms of the author, cuisine, allergens, course, ingredients of a certain recipe, instructions, cooking time and preparation time, servings and calories.
+On top of that, users can also get some interesting facts about recipe statistics in an interactive way.
+The statistics have been contructed in an easily digestible way, so that website end-users can easily read the graphs and assess the information immediately.
+Relish is a web page designed with pashion, that also incorporates useful functionalities.
+Not only does it allows end-users to like/dislike recipes, but it also enables them to add and edit their own recipes.
+This practice is widely used in a lot of cooking (and not only) websites on the Internet because the consumers feel like they can contribute as well to the creation of the website.
+One can definitely argue that user recipes can't be added to the database recipes, which is true.
+However, the website is contructed in such a way that more and more functionalities can be added along the way so, in the future, a lot more functionalities will be added too.
+Relish has been designed in such a way that users can easily navigate through the website.
+One example of this is allowing users to be redirected back to the page they were visiting upon login or register.
+The security of the end-users matters, therefore a functionality for loggin them out after one hour of inactivity has been implemented.
+It is also worth mentioning that users also get logged out of their accounts if he/she would use different devices to prevent fraudulent activity.
 The website can be viewed [here](https://relish-cookbook.herokuapp.com/recipes?limit=6&offset=0).

-### Wireframe
+### Wireframes

 Note: the wireframes are not entirely accurate, they only give a rough estimate on how the website will look on mobile/tablet/desktop.